 Mr. Lebovitch also prosecutes securities litigations, and in that capacity was the lead litigation attorney in In re Merrill Lynch Bondholders Litigation, which settled for $150 million, and is a member of the team prosecuting In re Bank of America Securities Litigation, which has settled for $2.425 billion to shareholders harmed by the defendants’ violations of Sections 14(a) and 10(b) of the Securities Exchange Act.

 Mr. Lebovitch has received national recognition for his work in securities and M&A litigation in recent years.
-He is regularly recognized as one of Lawdragon’s “500 Leading Lawyers in America,” a “Litigation Star” by Benchmark Plaintiff: The Definitive Guide to America’s Leading Plaintiff Firms and Attorneys, and is recommended by the Legal 500 US guide for his work in M&A litigation.
+He is regularly recognized as one of Lawdragon’s “500 Leading Lawyers in America,” a “Litigation Star” by Benchmark Litigation, and is recommended by the Legal 500 US guide for his work in M&A litigation.
+Chambers USA has also recognized him as one of an elite group of notable practitioners in the field.
 In May 2012, The Deal magazine prominently profiled Mr. Lebovitch as one of the top three lawyers nationally representing shareholder plaintiffs in M&A litigation in its feature article, “The Troika Atop the M&A Plaintiffs’ Bar.”
 Most recently, Law360 recognized him as one of its five “Rising Stars” nationally in the area of securities litigation – the only plaintiff-side attorney so selected.

 A member of the Board of Advisors for the Institute for Law and Economics, Mr. Lebovitch is an author and a frequent speaker and commentator at industry events on a wide range of corporate governance and securities related issues.
 He has taught at the Schulich School of Business in Toronto and at Harvard Law School on corporate governance issues.
 His prior publications include “Making Order Out of Chaos: A Proposal To Improve Organization and Coordination in Multi-Jurisdictional Merger-Related Litigation;” “‘Novel Issues’ or a Return to Core Principles?
 Analyzing the Common Link Between the Delaware Chancery Court’s Recent Rulings in Option Backdating and Transactional Cases” (NYU Journal of Law & Business, Volume 4, Number 2); “Calling a Duck a Duck: Determining the Validity of Deal Protection Provisions in Merger of Equals Transactions” (2001 Columbia Business Law Review 1) and “Practical Refinement” (The Daily Deal, January 2002), each of which discussed evolving developments in the law of directors’ fiduciary duties.